Trans-Olza: In the European Union

 The entry of both the Czech Republic and Poland to the European Union in May 2004, and especially the entry of the countries to the EU's passport-free Schengen zone in late 2007, reduced the significance of territorial disputes, ending systematic controls on the border between the countries.
 Signs prohibiting passage across the state border were removed, with people now allowed to cross the border freely at any point of their choosing.

 The area now belongs mostly to the Cieszyn Silesia Euroregion with a few municipalities in the Euroregion Beskydy.

 Census data

-Ethnic structure of Zaolzie based on census results:
+Ethnic structure of Trans-Olza based on census results:

 Sources: Zahradnik 1992, 178–179.
 Siwek 1996, 31–38.